Listing Period Home Warranty: Free Seller Coverage Explained

 How Listing Coverage Transfers to the Buyer at Closing

 One of the most valuable features of a listing period home warranty is the seamless handoff to the buyer at closing.
-Here's how the transfer typically works:
+Here is how the transfer typically works:

-1. Seller notifies the provider: Before or at closing, the seller contacts the warranty company and provides the buyer's name, contact information, and the expected closing date.
+1. Seller notifies the provider: Before or at closing, the seller (or their agent) contacts the warranty company and provides the buyer's name, contact information, and the expected closing date.

 2. Documentation is submitted: This typically includes the original warranty contract, the purchase agreement, and a transfer form from the provider.